mslegrand/mslegrand.github.com/_posts/2016-07-29-syncing-shiny-modules.md

 ![Checking three](/assets/posts/2016-07-29-syncing-shiny-modules/select3.png)

 One should note, that when the choice of the selector on the current tab changes, that value is propagated to all selectors.
+This may, or may not be desirable, depending on your particular application.